wildjcrt/wargame-web/README.md

 # wargame-web

-It's an Sinatra app.
-Try to run with small wargames for me testing easily.
+It's a SPA.
+Try to play small wargames for me testing easily.

+No images.
+No Rules.